wrestling-with-johners/website-source/content/podcasts/rewind-recap-relive/videos/2024-06-17-Is This The Best Goldberg Match.markdown

 ---
 layout: post
-title: "This Goldberg vs DDP Match Blurred The Lines"
+title: "Is This The Best Goldberg Match?"
 date: 2024-06-17
 categories: rewind-recap-relive videos
 author: rewind-recap-relive